Anandhfullstack/Anandhfullstack/README.md

 Research scholar
 ----------------

+ Hi, I am pursuing my P.hD at Fu Jen Catholic University.
+My research interests are in Musical information retrieval, Medical Informatics, Image Synthesis.
 I have 2.5 years of experience as a Full stack developer in the field of Web development.
-Currently, I am pursuing my P.hD at Fu Jen Catholic University.
-My research interests are in Musical information retrieval, Medical Informatics, Image Synthesis.

 * 🌍  I'm based in Taiwan
 * ✉️  You can contact me at [408068080@mail.fju.edu.tw](mailto:408068080@mail.fju.edu.tw)